-Quality Business Plan has financial projection consultants available to help small business owners in the Orlando, FL. area prepare financial projections, financial forecasts and construct financial models.
+Quality Business Plan has a proforma financial projection consultant available to help small business owners in the Orlando, FL. area prepare financial projections, financial forecasts, and construct financial models.
 Regardless if you need a financial projection for a restaurant business plan or a nail salon business plan, we are ready to help.
-Our owner, Paul Borosky, MBA., ABD., has over ten years experience as a business owner, business plan consultant, business plan writer, financial projection consultant and adjunct finance professor and adjunct entrepreneurship professor.
+Our owner, Paul Borosky, MBA., ABD., has over ten years of experience as a business owner, business plan consultant, business plan writer, financial projection consultant, and adjunct finance professor and adjunct entrepreneurship professor.
 From these experiences, our firm will be able to assist startup companies as well as established firms looking for growth.

 Local Areas We Offer Our Financial Projections Consulting Services:

 - Winter Park, FL.